2uger/armor/compiler_v2/README.md

   - Function calls and returns

 ### CPU architecture specs:
-* Use stack for pass variables to function and local variables
+* Use stack to pass variables to function and local variables
 * r0-r13, sp, bp, pc
  bp - frame pointer, point to the beginning of the function's stack